kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 standard non-TAS method, falling back to a default workload scheduling algorithm.

-This results in a fallback to the status quo behavior, meaning that pods will be still scheduled, but PodGroup-level toplogy scheduling constraints won't be applied.
+This results in a fallback to the status quo behavior, meaning that pods will be still scheduled, but PodGroup-level topology scheduling constraints won't be applied.
 If the feature gate is subsequently enabled, existing pods belonging to this PodGroup will continue to run, but the scheduler may be unable to place any new pods within the same PodGroup due to the newly enforced topology constraints.